neonll/ZPB30A1_Firmware/README.md

     * CW: Constant power
 * VAL: Sets the target value for the currently selected mode.
 The upper display shows the unit.
+* ILIM: Current limit (not active in CC mode)
+* ...: More settings
     * BEEP: Beeper on/off
     * CUTO: Undervoltage cutoff
         * ENAB: Enable/disable
         * CVAL: Cutoff value in Volt
+    * MAXP: Maximum power action
+        * OFF: Turn off load when the required power would be greater than the hardware limit
+        * LIM: Reduce load current to stay within hardware limits

 ### Error codes
 * OVP: Over voltage protection.
 Voltage connected to P+/P- is too high.
 (Note: This function can only warn about voltages which are slightly to high.
 Large voltages will destroy the electronic load!)
-* LOAD: The load can't maintain the set value.
+* OVLD: The load can't maintain the set value.
 Usually this means that the source can't deliver enough current or the source's voltage is to low.
+* PWR: Power required to maintain the setpoint is greater than hardware's power limit.
 * TEMP: Temperature is to high.
 Check if the fan is working and the thermistor is connected.
-* PWR: 12V input voltage is too low.
+* SUPPL: 12V input voltage is too low.
 Connect better power supply.
 * INT: Internal error.
 Should not happen.
 Check the source code where this error is set and try to fix it.

 ## Specifications